 The same goes for title pages or quote pages– changing up the way you display your content every now and then will keep your ebook from feeling like a school textbook and make it more of an engaging publication.

-Add a Contents page
+Add a Table of Contents page

 Just like a website has navigation to make it easier to find your way around, you should help your readers navigate your ebook too.
 Add a Contents page so they can easily find the right article and re-read that inspiring snippet they remembered seeing.